LCC-CIT/CS233JS-CourseMaterials/Labs/TermProject/CS233JS_ProjectInstructions.md

 Each of the sections below are for a different deliverable as described in the [Term Project Requirements](CS233JS_ProjectRequirements.html).

-## 1. Proposal: Description + UI Sketch
+## 1. Proposal: Description

 The objective of this first step in the project is to allow you to pick a topic and identify the functionality that you would like your application to provide.

-- Watch the video that introduces the project.
 - Read the [project requirements](CS233JS_ProjectRequirements.html) document.
 - Write a paragraph or two describing the application you would like to build.
-The application must make an AJAX call and you may find it helpful to look at the lists of free APIs below to get ideas for one to use in your project.
+The application must make a call to a web API and you may find it helpful to look at the lists of free APIs below to get ideas for one to use in your project.
   - [Public APIs Developers Can Use in Their Projects](https://www.freecodecamp.org/news/public-apis-for-developers/)
   - [Big List of Free and Open Public APIs](https://mixedanalytics.com/blog/list-actually-free-open-no-auth-needed-apis/)
 - List the web API you plan to use and the other new JS technology introduced in this course (see the project requirements) that you will use in your project.

+### Submission

+- Create a document that includes each of the requirements listed above.
+- Post your project idea on the class discussion channel (in Discord) so other students will know what you are doing and won't use the same project idea.
+- Upload the document you created t0 Moodle.

+## 2. UI Diagram
 - Create a diagram of the UI for the application.
-You may sketch the UI using paper and pencil or any of a number of UI diagramming tools.
-I often use [Balsalmiq](https://balsamiq.com/) with students and can provide you with a free student account if you're interested.
+You may sketch the UI using paper and pencil or any of a number of UI diagramming tools such as  [Balsalmiq](https://balsamiq.com/), [Figma](https://www.figma.com/) or an AI system like Claude, Gemini or Chat GPT.

   ### Submission

-- Create a document that includes each of the requirements listed above.
   - Share your document either formally or informally with at least one other student in class.
 Revise the document based on feedback that you think is relevant.
-- Upload the document you created in Moodle.
+  - Upload the document you created to Moodle.

+## 3. Dev Environment + HTML & CSS

+The objective of this step in the project is to allow you to implement a static version of the UI for your project in HTML and CSS (or Bootstrap, Tailwind, etc.).
+This should also help you refine the look and feel of your application.

+- Create the development environment for your application.
+Generally, this will involve
+  - Creating a folder for your application and a reasonable folder structure to contain your HTML, CSS, JavaScript and image files.
+  - Creating a new GitHub repo for your project.
+Be sure to include a .gitignore file to exclude the files in the dist, node_modules folder and other files that don't belong in the source code repository.
+  - Add configuration files for NPM and Vite:
+    - Use `npm init` to add package.json
+    - Use `npm install [package name]` to install all dev and non-dev dependencies.
+    -  Add vite.config.js file to the project folder.
+You may want to copy that file from a lab app and revise it to work with your app.
+- Create an HTML file that contains all of the static elements that make up the UI for your application.
+- Add CSS to create a professional-looking UI for your application.
+The  first version of your look and feel may not be exactly what you envisioned when you created your UI MockUp.
+If time permits you can  continue to work on your CSS later in the term.
+- Push your HTML and CSS to your GitHub repository.

+### Submission on Moodle

+- Paste the URL for your GitHub repository in the online text area

-## 2. API Call Research + Documentation
+## 4. API Call Research + Documentation

 The objective of this step in the project is to allow you to gather detailed information about the API you'll be using in your project.
 This should also help you refine the functionality of your application.